pattjoshi/interview-Q-A/Hr.md

 Back-end technologies(Node,Express.js)Database(MongoDB), Familiarity with code versioning tools ( Git, GitHub) .

 #### projects
+- I create 3  Projects.
+- describe the project and some key points. (only in technical interview)
-- I create 3  Projects.i also worked front-end Intern at XYZ company last year.
+- I also worked front-end Intern at XYZ company last year.

 ### achievement
 - Secured Winners at Web of War.
 The Event was Organised by GIET University in a Tech-fest in March 2022.